Auditor independence: Types of independence

+Programming independence

 Programming independence essentially protects the auditor's ability to select the most appropriate strategy when conducting an audit.
 Auditors must be free to approach a piece of work in whatever manner they consider best.
 As a client company grows and conducts new activities, the auditor's approach will likely have to adapt to account for these.
 In addition, the auditing profession is a dynamic one, with new techniques constantly being developed and upgraded which the auditor may decide to use.
 The strategy/proposed methods which the auditors intends to implement cannot be inhibited in any way.

+Investigative independence

 While programming independence protects auditors’ ability to select appropriate strategies, investigative independence protects the auditor's ability to implement the strategies in whatever manner they consider necessary.
 Basically, auditors must have unlimited access to all company information.
 Any queries regarding a company's business and accounting treatment must be answered by the company.
 The collection of audit evidence is an essential process, and cannot be restricted in any way by the client company.

+Reporting independence

 Reporting independence protects the auditors’ ability to choose to reveal to the public any information they believe should be disclosed.
 If company directors have been misleading shareholders by falsifying accounting information, they will strive to prevent the auditors from reporting this.
 It is in situations like this when auditor independence is most likely to be compromised.